A weak solution theory for stochastic Volterra equations of convolution type: Introduction and main results

 It is important to appreciate that no pointwise convergence of characteristic triplets is required in Theorem~\ref{T_stability}.
 For example, it may happen that $a^n=0$ for all $n$, but the limiting triplet has $a\ne0$.
 This is because diffusion can be approximated by small jumps, and we indeed make use of this in a crucial manner.

-By combining the tightness and stability results with an approximation scheme for the characteristic triplet, we reduce the existence question to the pure jump case where $Z$ is piecewise constant with finite activity jumps.
+By combining the tightness and stability results with an approximation scheme for the characteristic triplet, we reduce the existence question to the pure jump case where $Z$ is piecewise constant with bounded jump intensity.
 A solution $X$ can then be constructed directly.
 The details are given in Section~\ref{S_pf_Tex1}.

 At this point it is natural to ask about uniqueness of solutions to \eqref{eq_SVEC}.
 Standard counterexamples for SDEs reveal that no reasonable uniqueness statement will hold at the level of generality of Theorem~\ref{T_weak_existence}.
 Additional assumptions are needed.
 In Section~\ref{s:uniqueness} we prove a pathwise uniqueness theorem under suitable Lipschitz conditions; see Theorem~\ref{T_uniqueness}.
 This in turn yields uniqueness in law via the abstract machinery of \citet{K:14} and, as a by-product, strong existence.
 As for SDEs, uniqueness in the non-Lipschitz case is more delicate and not treated here.
 In certain situations, uniqueness in law can still be established; see for instance \cite{AJLP17} for the case of affine characteristics and continuous trajectories.